Rust-Simply/idiomatic-rust-in-simple-steps/src/language-basics/data-types.md

 have a reference to a string slice that exists inside a string slice, and the answer is: yes!
 Just be careful when taking a slice inside a slice to make sure that the sub slice is a valid UTF-8 string.

-> ⚠️ It is _possible_ to create a string slice that is not a valid UTF-8 string so you should be mindful that this isn't
-> a guarantee, but you also shouldn't make the effort to check the validity everywhere its used.
-It _should_ be a UTF-8
-> string, but if you are constructing your own from raw data, or if there are security implications to the use of a
-> string slice, you should be careful.

 ```rust
 #fn main() {
 let hello = "hello";